elnacp/ExercicisWeb/README.md

-# Exercicis
-Exercicis Projectes Web
+# Exercice from Web Development in University